← 0xkazwriting

 Early on I tried to do too much with Vectorize's metadata filters.
 It only supports equality — country = "UAE" works, year >= 2022 or partial string matches don't.
 Once I hit that wall, the right split became obvious:

 Fetch wide from Vectorize, then narrow in D1.
 This pattern is clean and fast.
-The only setup cost: Vectorize doesn't assign vector IDs automatically.
-You generate UUIDs yourself, store them in D1 (chunks.vector_id), and use that join key everywhere.
+The one setup cost: Vectorize doesn't assign vector IDs automatically.
+You generate UUIDs yourself, store them in D1 (chunks.vector_id), and use that as the join key everywhere.
 Without this mapping, you lose track of which chunk belongs to which document.

 upsert is eventually consistent.
 Push vectors, immediately query — you'll get nothing.
 Wait a minute, it appears.
 Not a bug, just how it works.
 Budget this into your ingestion flow.